 An executive pastry chef also needs good communication skills since working with other chefs is a major function of the job.
 Additionally, he or she must possess sufficient math skills to work within a budget when ordering ingredients.
 Math is also vital when calculating recipe amounts and figuring portion size.

 Salary and Job Outlook

-The median annual salary for executive pastry chefs was $51,124 in January 2016, according to PayScale.com.
-The BLS states that employment of all chefs and head cooks, including executive pastry chefs, is expected to increase by 9% during the 2014-2024 decade, which is slower than average for all occupations.
-Competition for jobs in fine dining establishments is expected to be particularly tough.
+The average annual salary for executive pastry chefs was $57,054 in August 2019, according to PayScale.com.
+The BLS states that employment of all chefs and head cooks, including executive pastry chefs, is expected to increase by 11% during the 2018-2028 decade, which is much faster than average for all occupations.
+Competition for jobs in fine dining establishments is expected to be particularly strong.